ganiatgithub/GNA5031_applied12/Instructions.md

 ```
 cd data
-head genome.fna
+head A_genome.fna
-less genome.fna
+less A_genome.fna
-seqkit stats genome.fna
+seqkit stats A_genome.fna
 ```

 It would be helpful to know which organisms we’re dealing with, so let’s check those 16S rRNA sequences to identify what these organisms are.
-Head to NCBI BLAST and select BLASTn.
+Head to NCBI BLAST and select[BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_SPEC=GeoBlast&PAGE_TYPE=BlastSearch).
 Copy the sequence into the query box, and change the search to BLAST against rRNA/ITS databases – specifically 16S ribosomal RNA sequences.
 You can leave the rest of the options at the default settings, and run the search.
 Examine the results.

 ### Exercise 1
 1. How many gene sequences are there in this genome genome, and how many gene sequences are their in this plasmid?
-*model answer*
+A: 6522
+B: 5779
+C: 2914

 2. What is the taxonomic identity of each of your isolates based on their 16S rRNA gene sequence?
 How similar is it to known reference strains?
 Pseudomonas aeruginosa HS18-89